center-for-threat-informed-defense/summiting-the-pyramid/DCC/README.md

-# Coverage Calculator
+# Detection Coverage Calculator

-Coverage Calculator analyzes one or more [Sigma](https://sigmahq.io/) detection rules and produces an Excel workbook that connects those analytics to ATT&CK technique implementations.
+The Detection Coverage Calculator analyzes one or more [Sigma](https://sigmahq.io/) detection rules and produces an Excel workbook that connects those analytics to ATT&CK technique implementations.
 It also scores analytic fields for robustness and precision, and adds OCSF event/field context where available.

 ## Requirements